zskamljic/rest-ahead/Readme.md

 ### Custom client

-The `RestAhead` builder declares an interface `RestClient` that allows you to implement custom clients.
+The `RestAhead` builder declares an interface `Client` that allows you to implement custom clients.
 By default, if no client is specified, Java HTTP client is used.

 ## License